 (h) An e-petition cannot be sponsored after the expiration of an Assembly and until the new Assembly has met and Members sworn.

-(i) Persons must join an e-petition by filling out their correct details and personally agreeing to join the e-petition, and by no-one else, except in case of incapacity from sickness.
+(i) Persons may join an e-petition themselves and not on behalf of others, except in the case of a person who is not able to join due to an incapacity, in which case, with the agreement of that person, another person may join on behalf of that person.

 (j) A person cannot sign or join the same e-petition more than once.
 (Adopted 29 March 2012)

 Duties and powers of the Clerk and Speaker regarding e-petitions